You are here

 Curative treatment for most women is removal of the implant and oncological capsulectomy, which includes complete resection of any mass associated with the capsule.
 Contralateral breast implants should be removed with complete capsulectomy because several bilateral cases have been detected incidentally.
 Both the capsule and fluid should be sent for pathology.

 Most diagnosed cases are adequately treated with complete capsulectomy and implant removal.
 However, aggressive variants have been reported.
-To date, three deaths have occurred in Australia.
+To date, four deaths have occurred in Australia.

 Contribute to the Australian Breast Device Registry (ABDR)

-The Australian Government has provided funding to establish the Australian Breast Device Register (ABDR) to track the long-term safety and performance of breast implants as well as identify best surgical practice to help safeguard health outcomes for patients.
+The Australian Government established the Australian Breast Device Register (ABDR) to track the long-term safety and performance of breast implants to help safeguard health outcomes for patients.
 The registry is independently managed by Monash University and is endorsed by Australian surgical societies representing plastic and reconstructive surgeons, cosmetic surgeons and general breast surgeons.